DomGallego/grocery-items-yolo-det-seg/README.md

 *   Further optimization for lower-powered hardware.
 *   Expanding the range of grocery items detected and segmented.
 *   Implementing model quantization to further increase inference speed.

-## Conclusion

-This project provides a comprehensive end-to-end solution for real-time grocery item detection and segmentation, highlighting both model training and deployment.
-The project demonstrates expertise in deep learning, model optimization, and application development.
-The combination of a user-friendly Gradio web interface, high performance via TensorRT exports, and detailed metrics evaluation provide a well-rounded example of a real-world deep learning system.